-Whatever the reasons for the Stono Rebellion, it was a dramatic and bloody event that was largely resolved within 24 hours.
+Whatever the reasons for the Stono Rebellion, it was a dramatic and bloody event that petered out within 24 hours.

 In the early morning hours of September 9th, 1739, roughly 20 enslaved people met near the Stono River, South Carolina where the rebellion would eventually get its name.
 These slaves sought to cause chaos on their way to freedom in Spanish Florida.

 Their first stop was at a local store that had a large supply of guns and ammunition.
 The escaped slaves armed themselves and killed the owners.